-In Twitter, this Court explained that to be held liable under an aiding-and-abetting theory a "defendant's assistance must have had a direct relation to the [tort], and have been calculated and intended to produce it to warrant liability for the resulting tort."
+In Twitter, this Court explained that to prove liability under an aiding-and-abetting theory, a "defendant's assistance must have had a direct relation to the [tort], and have been calculated and intended to produce it to warrant liability for the resulting tort."
 598 U.S. at 491 (cleaned up); see Brown v.
 Perkins, 83 Mass.
 89, 98 (1861).
-In other words, the defendant must have intended for there to be a criminal act committed with its product to be held liable for aiding and abetting.
-In Twitter, the media platforms did not intend organizations to use their products to recruit new terrorists and help coordinate terrorist activities overseas.
-Rather, the lawful products were meant to be used by law-abiding citizens.
+In other words, the defendant must have intended for a criminal act to be committed with its product to be held liable for aiding and abetting.
+In Twitter, the social media platforms did not intend for organizations to use their products to recruit new terrorists and help coordinate terrorist activities overseas.
+Rather, the lawful products were meant to be used only by law-abiding citizens.
 Thus, the Court rejected the aiding-and-abetting theory of liability that the Ninth Circuit had blessed.

 Here, Petitioners did not intend for Mexican drug cartels to obtain the firearms they manufactured and use those firearms to commit crimes south of the border.
-Rather, they manufactured the firearms for use by militaries, law enforcement agencies, and citizens who comply with federal and state laws.
+Rather, they manufactured the firearms for only legal use by militaries, law enforcement agencies, and citizens.
 So under Twitter, Petitioners cannot be held liable for aiding and abetting the Mexican drug cartels' actions.
-The First Circuit's contrary holding is wrong and deserves this Court's review.
+The First Circuit's contrary holding is wrong and should be reversed.